-Lindsay Sim, Chief Finance Officer
+Lindsay Sim, Chief Finance Officer 3 February 2022

-CLACKMANNANSHIRE COUNCIL ANNUAL ACCOUNTS 2020/21 Notes to the Financial Statements Council and Group Cash Flow Statement For the year ended 31 March 2021
+Council and Group Cash Flow Statement For the year ended 31 March 2021

 The Cash Flow Statement shows the changes in cash and cash equivalents of the Council during the reporting period.
 The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
 Investing activities represent the extent of which cash outflows have been made for resources which are intended to contribute to the Council's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Council.
 As the impact of the consolidation on the Councils' Cash Flow Statement is immaterial, this statement covers both Council only and Group disclosure requirements.